Destined (Ms. Marvel): Music

 The following songs were included in the episode: "Sink", "Joote De Do Paise Le Lo" by Lata Mangeshkar and S.P.
 Balasubrahmanyam, "Mehendi Rachnewali" by Sidhant Kapoor, "Hadippa" by Pritam & DJ Hot Americano, "What's the Difference" by Blackhand, "Tere Bina - Khanvict Remix" by A.R.
 Rahman, Khanvict, Chinmayi, Murtuza Khan, and Qadir Khan, "Yeh Mera Dil Yaar Ka Diwana" by Asha Bhosle, "Closer" by Khanvict, "Thandi Hawa" by Ritviz, "Bed of Roses" by Bon Jovi, "Livin' on a Prayer" by Bon Jovi, and "For Aisha" by MEMBA feat.
 EVAN GIIA & Nooran Sisters.

 Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of Magnificent Ms. Marvel (2019) #1.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including a Najma Funko Pop, apparel, and accessories.

+Release

+"Destined" was released on Disney+ on June 22, 2022.
+It was released in Pakistan as part of a special theatrical release through licenser HKC Entertainment, due to Disney+ not being available in the country at that time, on June 30, 2022, along with the fourth episode.
+The episode aired on ABC as part of The Wonderful World of Disney, along with the first and second episodes, on August 5, 2023.

 Reception

+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Ms. Marvel fell to sixth place in the rankings of breakout shows, which are defined as the most in-demand series that have premiered in the past 100 days, during the week of June 18 to June 24, 2022, despite experiencing an 11% increase in demand.
+The shift in position was attributed to The Old Man rising significantly in the rankings.
+During this week, Ms. Marvel maintained a demand level of 18.6 times the average series in the United States.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that Ms. Marvel was the fifth most-streamed original series for the week ending June 26, 2022.